raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
-4. Open the browser: On your computer, open the file browser (e.g., File Explorer, Finder).
-Look for your device — it will hopefully be listed as an external drive in the list on the right.
+4. On your computer: Open the file browser (e.g., File Explorer, Finder).
+Look for your device — hopefully it will be listed as an external drive in the list on the right.
 --- /task ---

 --- task ---